-A general principle applicable to all managers and employees is that they are to have personal and professional integrity.
+A general principle applicable to all managers and employees is that they possess both personal and professional integrity.
 They are to maintain a level of competence that allows them to accomplish their assigned duties as well as to understand the importance of developing and implementing cost effective internal controls.

 Managers play a critical role in planning and executing the activities and programs at Purchase College.
-While managers’ specific responsibilities may vary at different levels of the organization, the basic principle remains, that all managers are responsible for the successful execution of Purchase College’s internal control program.
+While the specific responsibilities of managers may vary at different levels of the organization, the basic principle remains - all employees are responsible for the successful execution of Purchase College’s internal control program.

 Department managers and unit heads have the day-to-day responsibility for executing the varied programs and activities at Purchase College.
 They must translate the College’s overall goals and objectives into goals and objectives suited to the specific missions of their units and must clearly communicate these goals and objectives to the personnel in their units.
 These managers are also responsible for creating an environment supportive of effective internal controls and are responsible for continuously assessing the effectiveness of the internal controls that apply to their area and suggesting and implementing changes when controls are found to be inadequate.

 In summary, management is responsible for:

 • Acknowledging that utilization of internal controls is an inherent part of a manager’s responsibility, not a new or additional function.

 • Assuring that internal controls are supportive of and consistent with the operating mandate and philosophy of the Purchase College.

 • Developing goals and objectives that are consistent with those established for Purchase College.
 Each manager’s action should be coordinated as part of the overall Purchase College internal control effort.

 • Continuously monitoring the environment within which her/his program operates to identify required adjustments in Purchase College’s internal controls.